bmcmahen/portfolio/content/blog/why-i-choose-emotion/index.md

 #### Object styles are easier to work with.

 When working with typescript, I love that all of my css is typechecked and provides robust autocompletion.
 And I generally find it easier to insert theme variables into objects instead of using the `${theme.color.red}` style notation.
 The small downside to objects is that they are slightly more cumbersome to write and aren't easily copied from browsers.
+(Note that as of v4 Styled-components also [supports objects](https://www.styled-components.com/docs/advanced#style-objects)).

 #### Naming things is hard.
 And I'm lazy.